 When it comes to moving your parent from their home and broaching the "nursing home" or "assisted living" conversation, experts like Stella Henry, R.N., author of The Eldercare Handbook (HarperCollins, 2006) say "this is probably one of the hardest decisions a child or grandchild will ever have to make."
-Often, putting a parent in a nursing home is the most loving act that a person can do because it improves the quality of the parent's life from a medical and social perspective.
+Often, putting a parent in a nursing home or assisted living facility is the most loving act that a person can do for a parent, because it improves the quality of the parent's life from a medical and social perspective.

 Avoid the crisis, don’t wait till the last minute to start having a conversation with your parent.
 No matter what your parents age, now is the time to begin communicating about the future.